 Medication can be effective but it alone cannot solve all issues.
 Sometimes medication is needed in conjunction with therapy.
 Our work together is designed to explore and unpack the problems you are experiencing and expand on your strengths that can help you flourish and live a fulfilling life.

 What are your fees and insurance policies?

-Currently we are in network with Medicare only.
+Currently we are in network with Aetna, Highmark, and most Blue Cross Blue Shield plans (such as Anthem, Empire, Capital, Federal, etc), as well as Medicare, and Quest/Penn Behavioral Health.
 We can offer documentation for out-of-network benefits reimbursement through your insurance policy.
 There are some benefits to not using your insurnace for therapy, such as further protecting your confidentiality, and allowing the therapist, not a third party, determine what is the best treatment plan for you.

 Do you offer virtual therapy or in-person therapy?

 A virtual option is always available to anyone, and is conducted on a secure, HIPAA-compliant site.
 If you are fully vaccinated, we can do sessions in person and/or virtual.

 What if I need to cancel an appointment?

 We are all humans, and things sometimes get in the way of our schedule.
 If you need to cancel and reschedule a session, please give us a 24-hour notice.
 If the session is cancelled within 24 hours, you would have to pay for that session.
 Emergencies are considered on a case-by-case basis.